pagkly/Zed/Investopedia3/Weak Dollar Definition.md

 ## Quantitative Easing

-In response to the [Great Recession](https://www.investopedia.com/terms/g/great-recession.asp), the Fed employed several [quantitative easing](https://www.investopedia.com/terms/q/quantitative-easing.asp) programs where it purchased large sums of Treasuries and [mortgage-backed-securities](https://www.investopedia.com/terms/m/mbs.asp).
+In response to the [[Great Recession]](https://www.investopedia.com/terms/g/great-recession.asp), the Fed employed several [[quantitative easing]](https://www.investopedia.com/terms/q/quantitative-easing.asp) programs where it purchased large sums of Treasuries and [[mortgage-backed-securities]](https://www.investopedia.com/terms/m/mbs.asp).
 In turn, the bond market rallied, which pushed interest rates in the U.S. to record lows.
 As interest rates fell, the U.S. dollar weakened substantially.
 Over a period of two years (mid-2009 to mid-2011) the U.S. dollar index ([USDX](https://www.investopedia.com/terms/u/usdx.asp)) fell 17 percent.

 However, four years later as the Fed embarked on lifting interest for the first time in eight years, the plight of the dollar turned and it strengthened to make a decade-long high.
 In December 2016, when the Fed shifted interest rates to 0.25 percent, the USDX traded at 100 for the first time since 2003.